CofeCup/vimfiles/README.md

     (4) Install the font using "Droid Sans Mono Nerd Font Complete Mono Windows Compatible.otf".
 Just double click it and you will know : )

 	(5) Run ":BundleInstall" in Vim shell line and wait utill the installation finished.

+	(6) If needed, change the python3 path using:

+		let &pythonthreedll='PATH to python38.dll'

-Restart the Gvim.
+	(7) Restart the Gvim.

 Enjoy your Vim time!!!